Lateral Malleolus Approach indications include:

 - Can access posterolateral tibia for fixation.

-The structures at risk during the approach to the lateral malleolus include:
+The structures at risk during the Lateral Malleolus Approach include:

-- It’s injury may lead to formation of a painful neuroma and numbness along the lateral skin of the foot.
+- Sural nerve: It’s injury may lead to formation of a painful neuroma and numbness along the lateral skin of the foot.

 - Short Saphenous vein.

-- The Superficial peroneal nerve crosses from posterior to anterior over the fibular shaft at the proximal end of the incision.
+- Superficial peroneal nerve: The Superficial peroneal nerve crosses from posterior to anterior over the fibular shaft at the proximal end of the incision.

 - Surgical Exposures in Orthopaedics book – 4th Edition